Carl Spaatz: World War II

-As commander of Strategic Air Forces, Spaatz directed the United States portion of the strategic bombing campaign against Germany, directing the Eighth Air Force, which was then commanded by Lieutenant General Jimmy Doolittle, based in England, and the Fifteenth Air Force, which was now commanded by Lieutenant General Nathan Twining, based in Italy.
+As commander of Strategic Air Forces, Spaatz directed the United States portion of the strategic bombing campaign against Germany, directing the Eighth Air Force, which was then commanded by Lieutenant General Jimmy Doolittle (who had commanded the Northwest African Strategic Air Force under Spaatz) based in England, and the Fifteenth Air Force, which was now commanded by Lieutenant General Nathan Twining, based in Italy.

 As the commander of Strategic Air Forces in Europe, Spaatz was under the direct command of General Dwight Eisenhower.
 In March 1944, Spaatz proposed the Oil Plan for bombing, and in June 1944 during the Operation Crossbow priority bombing of V-1 sites aimed at the UK, Spaatz advocated, and received authorization from Eisenhower for, bombing of those targets at a lower priority.
-Spaatz also identified that "...the chimera of one air operation that will end the war...does not exist", and advocated Tedder's plan "which retained the oil system in first position, but more clearly placed Germany's rail system in second priority", which encouraged Eisenhower to overrule Air Ministry fears that the "thrust against the oil industry" might be weakened.
+Spaatz also identified that "...the chimera of one air operation that will end the war...does not exist", and advocated Air Chief Marshal Sir Arthur Tedder's plan "which retained the oil system in first position, but more clearly placed Germany's rail system in second priority", which encouraged Eisenhower to overrule the British Air Ministry fears that the "thrust against the oil industry" might be weakened.
 Spaatz's "Oil Plan" became the highest bombing priority in September 1944.
 After the war, Eisenhower said that Spaatz, along with General Omar Bradley, was one of the two American general officers who had contributed the most to the victory in Europe.

-Spaatz received promotion to the rank of general on 11 March 1945.
+Spaatz received a temporary promotion to the rank of general on 11 March 1945.
 After VE Day he was transferred to the Pacific and assumed command of the U.S. Strategic Air Forces in the Pacific as part of the Pacific Theatre of Operations, with headquarters on Guam, in July 1945.
 From this command, Spaatz directed the strategic bombing of Japan, including the atomic bombings of Hiroshima and Nagasaki.
 Spaatz was present at Reims when the Germans surrendered to the Americans on 7 May 1945; at Berlin when they surrendered to the Soviets on 8 May; and aboard the battleship in Tokyo Bay when the Japanese surrendered on 2 September.
 He was the only man of general rank or equivalent present at all three of these acts of surrender.
-On 10 May, Spaatz conducted an interrogation of Hermann Göring along with an American historian Bruce Campbell Hopper at the Ritter School in Augsburg, Germany.
+On 10 May, Spaatz conducted an interrogation of Hermann Göring, along with an American historian Bruce Campbell Hopper at the Ritter School in Augsburg, Germany.